Nonviolent Communication

 This need is the crux of why the specific event triggered the feeling.

-- "When you raised your voice at me last night, I felt scared because I have a need to feel safe when having a conversation."
+- "When you raised your voice at me last night, I felt scared because I need to feel safe when having a conversation."

-- "When you did not do the dishes last week after I asked you to do them, I felt angry because I have a need for my time and requests to be respected."
+- "When you did not do the dishes last week after I asked you to do them, I felt angry because I need to feel supported."

 Make a request